Sébastien Pocognoli: West Bromwich Albion

 On 12 July 2014, Pocognoli left Hannover 96 to sign for Premier League side West Bromwich Albion for a fee of £1,500,000, signing a three–year contract, with a year's option.
 Upon joining the club, Pocognoli was given the number fifteen shirt.

 After making his first start in the pre–season friendly game against Shrewsbury Town, Pocognoli made his West Bromwich Albion debut, in the opening game of the season, playing the full 90 minutes of a 2–2 draw against Sunderland.
 After missing a game, due to a thigh injury he sustained during a match against Southampton, Pocognoli made his return from injury, in a 2–0 loss against Everton on 13 September 2014.
 However, as the 2014–15 season progressed, Pocognoli lost his first team place following the arrival of new manager Tony Pulis, who preferred Chris Brunt, Chris Baird and Joleon Lescott in the left back role, as well as being hampered by injury concerns.
 Pocognoli ended his first season at West Brom with 16 appearances to his name.

 Ahead of the 2015–16 season, Pocognoli considered leaving the club, citing a lack of first team opportunities.
 Though Pulis openly admitted Pocognoli could leave if the club's valuation was met, Pocognoli stayed at the club throughout pre-season and made his first appearance of the season in a 3–0 loss against Norwich City in the second round of League Cup.
 After being placed on the transfer list by West Brom during the January 2016 transfer window, Pocognoli was expected to leave the club, but no move materialised.
 Following this, Pocognoli said he was still determined to fight for a first team place, having only made 4 appearances in the 2015–16 season.
 Pocognoli finally made his first league appearance of the season, and set up Salomón Rondón to score the only goal, in a 1–0 win over Manchester United on 6 March 2016.
 This was to be his only Premier League appearance of the season.

 On 30 August 2016, Pocognoli joined Football League Championship club Brighton & Hove Albion on a season-long loan deal following an injury to first-choice left-back Liam Rosenior.
-Competing with Gaëtan Bong for the left–back spot, Pocognoli made his Brighton & Hove Albion debut in a 0–0 draw against Ipswich Town on 27 September 2016, playing the full match.
+Competing with Gaëtan Bong for the left–back spot, Pocognoli made his Brighton & Hove Albion debut in a 0–0 draw against Ipswich Town on 27 September 2016, playing the whole match.
 He scored his first goal for Brighton in a 2–1 win over Queens Park Rangers on 7 April 2017.
 At the end of the season, having made 20 Championship appearances, Pocognoli returned to West Brom and was released at the end of his contract.